Clemens-E/obsidian-languagetool-plugin/README.md

 > ***⚠️ This Plugin is in maintenance mode***
 > It does everything I want it to do, unless it breaks I do not have intentions to update it further.
-> Feel free to open Issues/Suggestions but please understand that I'm devoting my freetime to other things.
+> Feel free to open Issues/Suggestions but please understand that I'm devoting my free time to other things.
 > You are however welcome to create Pull Request and I will review/merge them and release new versions accordingly.

 Note: if you are worried about the privacy of your notes you should selfhost languagetool, whether it be locally on your pc or on a server